vicamo/kteam-tools/cranky/docs/crank-turning-setup.md

 #		          crank-turning-setup.md

-This document describes the local host configuration required to setup the local host environment for turning the crank during the SRU cycle for Ubuntu kernels.
+This document describes the local host configuration required to setup the local host environment for turning the crank during an SRU cycle for Ubuntu kernels.

-The following configuration steps make cranking kernels easier, whether an engineer is new to canonical or experienced.
-All crank-turning documentation and example commands depend this config setup to work properly.
+The following configuration steps make cranking kernels easier, whether an engineer is new to Canonical or experienced.
+All crank-turning documentation and example commands depend on this config setup to work properly.

 **Note** This is a one-time process to initialize your workstation to use all the cranky tools required to produce all the Canonical kernels.